 - Hinds 261

 My primary research interest is understanding the formation of fossil records.
 What controls the abundance of skeletal remains (e.g., shells and bones), how time-averaged (age-mixed) are these remains per assemblage, and how accurately is community composition and structure captured given that temporal resolution -- to what extent is biological information skewed (biased) by inter-species differences in post-mortem durability and by out-of-habitat transport?
 I use ship-based fieldwork, sample rescue (from wastewater agencies), meta-analysis, and modeling to assess how very young fossil records (especially dead remains that are only now accumulating on the seafloor or landscape) can be used to acquire baseline information from before the onset of human activities.
 Such insights are essential to evaluating anthropogenic impacts and developing targets for remediation.
-My primary focus has been on continental shelves -- the majority of the marine fossil record accumulated in such shallow subtidal seafloors --, using southern California and the northern Red Sea as major study systems, and others in the group are extending this approach to higher-latitude shelves (Oregon, Alaska), estuaries (Puget Sound), lakes (ostracodes), and terrestrial settings (small and large mammals).
+My primary focus has been on continental shelves -- the majority of the marine fossil record accumulated in such shallow subtidal seafloors --, using southern California and the northern Red Sea as major study systems, and others in the group have been extending this approach to higher-latitude shelves (Oregon, Alaska) and estuaries (Puget Sound, WA), lakes (ostracodes), and terrestrial settings (small and large mammals).